 The Company considers all highly liquid investments purchased with original maturities of three months or less from the purchase date to be cash equivalents.
-As of March 31, 2023 and December 31, 2022, cash and cash equivalents consisted of cash on deposit and cash held in high-yield savings accounts and money market funds, and at times in excess of federally insured limits.
+As of June 30, 2023 and December 31, 2022, cash and cash equivalents consisted of cash on deposit and cash held in high-yield savings accounts and money market funds.
+The substantial majority of the Company's cash is held in financial institutions in the United States and at times in excess of federally insured limits.